Bio

 Dr. Gallagher earned the Ed.D. in Educational Administration from Long Island's Dowling College.
 His research studied the role of music administrators and music educators as advocates for their school music programs.
 He also holds an Advanced Graduate Certificate in School District Administration from Stony Brook University, an M.S. in Music Education from Long Island University's C.W.
 Post Campus (LIU - Post), and a B.S. in Communication Arts from St. John’s University.

 Dr. Gallagher and his wife live on Long Island, NY.
-Their daughter is a music educator in New York.
-Their eldest son is studying musical theater, and their younger son is studying music education - each at different universities.
+Their daughter is a music educator in New York, their eldest son is studying musical theater, and their younger son is studying music education - each at different universities.